To find more information about permits, search Portland.gov for a project type. For example, "ADU" or "Decks."

 When your electronic plans are ready, a Permitting Services Technician will contact you with instructions for how to pay for your permit and download your approved set of plans, inspection card, and supplemental documents.

-When your paper plans are ready, a Permitting Services Technician will contact you with instructions for how pay for your permit and how to pick up your approved set of paper plans.
-You will need to make an appointment to come to the Development Services Center.
+When your paper plans are ready, a Permitting Services Technician will contact you with instructions for how pay for your permit and how to download or pick up your approved set of plans.

 Development Services charges land use and building permit fees.
 If you only need a building permit, fees will be based on the total cost of the project.
 If you need a land use review or other planning service, additional fees will be charged for that review.